fedberry/mock-cluster/Documentation/Getting started.md

 - now your agent is registered.
 Ask admin to activate it on agents page.

 All done.
-Your agent is up and running and run tasks for Pre Zero programm.
+Your agent is up and running and run tasks for Pre Zero program.